opencelium/opencelium/docs/gettinginvolved/updating.rst

 .. note::
 	| Please change the password (secret1234) in the following command line!
-	| After running the command enter your root password to create opencelium user.
+	| After running the command, enter your root password at password prompt, to create opencelium user.

 .. code-block:: sh
         :linenos: